 Fluorescence in yellow diamonds usually appears to be blue (since they are complementary colors), however the effect on the stone’s hue is largely dependent on the strength of the fluorescence.
 Stronger levels may cause distortions in the gem’s color that can be seen with the naked eye, fainter blues however will be barely noticeable unless the diamond is exposed to UV lighting.
 Nevertheless, research has shown that medium to strong fluorescence can cause a 15-30% price discount, while faint fluorescence may yield a 10% reduction in its final price, even if there is no apparent effect on the diamond’s color.
 Apart from psychological factors, the price reduction of the latter can also be attributed to rarity (pure stones with no fluorescence have a much greater rarity and are often in greater demand).

-Where Can Yellow Diamonds Be Found?
+Where Do Yellow Diamonds Come From?

 Like we mentioned previously, yellow diamonds are among the most common naturally fancy colored gems, and as expected they can be found in a plethora of places around the globe.
 Yellow diamond roughs can mainly be excavated from mines located in Central Africa, Congo, Sierra Leone, Angola, Brazil, Borneo, Australia, and occasionally in Russia.
 Higher carat yellows are also known to be found in South Africa.